retracesoftware/retrace-demo-requests/README.md

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

 # Record → Replay → Debug quickstart

 This folder contains `test.py` (requests demo) and instructions to record/replay with Retrace in the same layout we use locally